MicrosoftDocs/semantic-kernel-docs/semantic-kernel/prompt-engineering/your-first-prompt.md

 ---
-title: How to write semantic skills in Semantic Kernel
+title: How to write semantic functions in Semantic Kernel
-description: How to write semantic skills in Semantic Kernel
+description: How to write semantic functions in Semantic Kernel
 author: johnmaeda
 ms.topic: creating-chains
 ms.author: johnmaeda